-If you are injured by a negligent driver in a central Florida car accident, as soon as you have been treated by a health care provider, arrange to discuss your legal rights and options with an Orlando personal injury attorney.
+If you are injured by a negligent driver in a central Florida car accident, as soon as you have been treated by a healthcare provider, arrange to discuss your legal rights and options with a top-rated law firm for auto accident claims in Orlando.

 It isn’t difficult to be injured in a Florida car accident.
 In 2021, more than 400,000 traffic accidents were reported in Florida, resulting in more than 250,000 reported injuries.
 Those numbers include more than 3,700 fatalities.